 Might be kind of interesting.

-Somebody even said to me, you know, Rush, I was hearing you talk about how the Republicans in the House are kind of lost because there's no elected conservative leadership in Washington, and the president doesn't provide that, he's a Republican and he's conservative on some things, but he's not a conservative, and I've heard you say that, Rush.
+Somebody even said to me, you know, Rush, I was hearing you talk about how the Republicans in the House are kind of lost because there's no elected conservative leadership in Washington, and the president doesn't provide that.

-And I've heard you say that the House Republicans really can't go against their own president, so the things he wants are the things they have to give him legislatively.
+And I've heard you say that the House Republicans really can't go against their own president.

-Uh any time I hear an argument that advocates losing, even if it is a long-sighted version.
+Anytime I hear an argument that advocates losing, even if it is a long-sighted version, if we lose, we win later.

-Even if it is one of those, I cringe because I've I've never thought there's anything valuable about losing, nor have I ever thought there was anything redeeming about quitting.
+Even if it is one of those, I cringe because I've never thought there's anything valuable about losing, nor have I ever thought there was anything redeeming about quitting.

 And I can't join you in that.

-I have run this by you countless times.
+I have run this by you countless times: impeachment, impeachment, impeachment, investigations, investigations, investigations.

 They may not be able to get much legislation signed into law.